-Scapulohumeral muscles are a group of 7 muscles that assist in stabilizing the glenohumeral joint by connecting the humerus to the scapula.
+Scapulohumeral muscles are a group of 9 muscles that assist in stabilizing the glenohumeral joint by connecting the humerus to the scapula.
 These are the deltoid, coracobrachialis, the short and long heads of the biceps brachii, teres major and minor, infraspinatus, supraspinatus, subscapularis, and the long head of the triceps brachii.

 Rotator cuff muscles are a group of 4 muscles that work to stabilize the shoulder joint during its movements.
 For example, during abduction of the arm, it is the rotator cuff muscles that prevent detachment of the head of the humerus from the glenoid cavity as the deltoid muscle works to elevate the arm.
 This mechanism is known as ‘concavity compression’.

 Similarly, rotator cuff muscles stabilize the glenohumeral joint during external and internal rotation of the arm.

 - Supraspinatus and infraspinatus muscles are innervated by the suprascapular nerve and originate from the supraspinous and infraspinous fossa, respectively.
 They both insert into the greater tubercle of the humerus.
 The supraspinatus muscle works to abduct the humerus, while the infraspinatus muscle works to rotate the humerus externally.

 - Teres minor muscle originates from the lateral border of the scapula and inserts into the posterior facet of the greater tubercle of the humerus.
 It is innervated by the axillary nerve and rotates the humerus externally.

 - Subscapularis muscle originates from the subscapular fossa, inserts into the lesser tubercle of the humerus, and is innervated by the subscapular nerve.
 It rotates the humerus internally.

 - The deltoid muscle is responsible for giving the shoulders their shape.
 It originates from the anterior borders of the clavicle, acromion and the spine of the scapula.
 It inserts into the deltoid tuberosity of the humerus.
 The deltoid muscle is innervated by the axillary nerve and flexes, extends, and abducts the shoulders.